-These prices are for the piercing only, they do not include jewelry.
+These are service fees ONLY.
+Jewelry is not included.
 There is a large variety of different stone and gem settings for you to chose from.
-Options start around $35-$40 with more decorative and fancy options available.
+Options typically start around $35-$40 with more decorative and fancy options available.

 There is an additional $10 fee for any piercings on anyone under 18 due to extra documentation required.

 Lobe – up to 12G – $20